 There is also an old dervish monastery, an attractive cultural venue, originating from the end of the 15th or the beginning of the 16th century.

 On the way towards Stolac, we shall stop for a short break at Žitomislići, where there is an Orthodox cathedral from the 15th century.

 In the vicinity of Trebinje, we shall visit one of the largest Karst caves in Europe 6100 metres long.
-The Vjetrenica Cave is well-known by its endemic species of animals.
+The Vjetrenica Cave is well-known for its endemic species of animals.

 The last station of this trip is the centre of East Herzegovina – the town of Trebinje, well-known by Arslanagić’s Bridge from Turkish times and many other interesting venues worth-while visiting.